-3.2 Sub-Committees/ Advisory Groups
+3.3 Sub-Committees

-3.2.1 A Committee appointed by the Board may establish a sub-Committee and/or advisory groups to assist it in the conduct of its business provided that the Board approves such action.
+3.3.1 A Committee appointed by the Board may establish a sub-Committee to assist it in the conduct of its business provided that the Board approves such action.
 Where the Board has authorised a Committee to establish sub-Committees they cannot delegate any executive powers to the sub-Committee unless authorised to do so by the Board.

-3.3 Committees established by HEIW
+3.4 Committees established by DHCW

-3.3.1 The Board shall establish a Committee structure that it determines best meets its own needs, taking account of any regulatory or Welsh Government requirements.
-As a minimum, it must establish Committees which covers the following aspect of Board business:
+- 3.4.1 The Board shall establish a Committee structure that it determines best meets its own needs, taking account of any regulatory or Welsh Government requirements.
+As a minimum, it must establish Committees which covers the following aspect of Board business: - Audit: - Remuneration and Terms of Service; and - Oversight and scrutiny of quality, safety, information governance, data quality, security and risk. - 3.4.2 In designing its Committee structure and operating arrangements, the Board shall take full account of the need to:

-- Audit and Assurance; and - Remuneration and Terms of Service - 3.3.2 In designing its Committee structure and operating arrangements, the Board shall take full account of the need to: - Embed corporate standards, priorities and requirements, e.g., equality and human rights across all areas of activity; and - Maximise cohesion and integration across all aspects of governance and assurance. - 3.3.3 Each Committee established by or on behalf of the Board must have its own SOs or detailed terms of reference and operating arrangements, which must be formally approved by the Board.
-These must establish its governance and ways of working, setting out, as a minimum: - The scope of its work (including its purpose and any delegated powers and authority); - Membership and quorum; - Meeting arrangements; - Relationships and accountabilities with others (including the Board its Committees and Advisory Groups) - Any budget and financial responsibility, where appropriate;; - Secretariat and other support; - Training, development and performance; and - Reporting and assurance arrangements. - 3.3.4 In doing so, the Board shall specify which aspects of these SOs are not applicable to the operation of the Committee, keeping any such aspects to the minimum necessary.
-Detailed terms of reference and operating arrangements for the Committees established by the Board are set out in Schedule 3. - 3.3.5 The membership of any such Committees including the designation of Chair; definition of member roles and powers and terms and conditions of appointment (including remuneration and reimbursement) will usually be determined by the Board, based on the recommendation of HEIW Chair, and subject to any specific requirements, directions or regulations made by the Welsh Ministers.
-Depending on the Committee's defined role and remit, membership may be drawn from the HEIW Board, its staff (subject to the conditions set in Standing Order 3.3.6) or others not employed by HEIW. - 3.3.6 Executive Directors or other HEIW officers shall not normally be appointed as Committee Chairs.
-Designated HEIW officers shall, however, be in attendance at such Committees, as appropriate.
+- Embed corporate standards, priorities and requirements, e.g., equality and human rights across all areas of activity; and - Maximise cohesion and integration across all aspects of governance and assurance. - 3.4.3 Each Committee established by or on behalf of the Board must have its own SOs or detailed terms of reference and operating arrangements, which must be formally approved by the Board.
+These must establish its governance and ways of working, setting out, as a minimum: - The scope of its work (including its purpose and any delegated powers and authority); - Membership and quorum; - Meeting arrangements; - Relationships and accountabilities with others (including the Board its Committees and Advisory Groups) - Any budget and financial responsibility, where appropriate; - Secretariat and other support; - Training, development and performance; and - Reporting and assurance arrangements. - 3.4.4 In doing so, the Board shall specify which aspects of these SOs are not applicable to the operation of the Committee, keeping any such aspects to the minimum necessary.
+Detailed terms of reference and operating arrangements for the Committees established by the Board are set out in Schedule 3. - 3.4.5 The membership of any such Committees including the designation of Chair; definition of member roles and powers and terms and conditions of appointment (including remuneration and reimbursement) will usually be determined by the Board, based on the recommendation of DHCW Chair, and subject to any specific requirements, directions or regulations made by the Welsh Ministers.
+Depending on the Committee's defined role and remit, membership may be drawn from the DHCW Board, its staff (subject to the conditions set in Standing Order 3.4.6) or others not employed by DHCW. - 3.4.6 Executive Directors or other DHCW officers shall not normally be appointed as Committee Chairs, nor should they be appointed to serve as members on any Committee set up to review the exercise of functions delegated to officers.
+Designated DHCW officers shall, however, be in attendance at such Committees, as appropriate.

-3.4 Other Committees
+3.5 Other Committees

-3.4.1 The Board may also establish other Committees to help HEIW conduct its business.
+3.5.1 The Board may also establish other Committees to help DHCW conduct its business.

-3.5 Confidentiality
+3.6 Confidentiality

-3.5.1 Committee members and attendees must not disclose any matter dealt with by or brought before a Committee in confidence without the permission of the Committee's Chair.
+3.6.1 Committee members and attendees must not disclose any matter dealt with by or brought before a Committee in confidence without the permission of the Committee's Chair.

-3.6 Reporting activity to the Board
+3.7 Reporting activity to the Board